luguaita/luguaita.github.io/index.md

 ---
 ### Predicting ICU Patient Survival with Supervised Learning: Exploring Decision Trees
 In this project, I utilized the power of supervised learning and decision trees, two machine learning techniques, to construct predictive models that can make accurate predictions or classifications based on labeled data.
-Specifically, I employed decision trees to forecast the survival of patients in an ICU setting
+Specifically, I used decision trees to forecast the survival of patients in an ICU setting.

 <img src="images/DecisionTree.png?raw=true"/>